 Planning to manage Psa-V on the orchard is about taking practical steps to reduce the likelihood that Psa-V will arrive, spread within, or spread from an orchard (or any other site that could be a source of Psa-V infection).
 Where Psa-V is present within an orchard, the development of a Psa-V Orchard Management Plan is about taking steps to minimise the impacts of Psa-V, that protect the health of the kiwifruit industry, as well as protecting neighbouring regions and individual orchards.
+As Psa-V has become well-established in Recovery regions, management has developed a set of well-understood actions which are now routine practice and incorporated into orchard management plans.

-Experience to date is that Growers who have a clear plan are achieving greater success in managing Psa-V. Also, that having a clear plan is also one of the key things one can do to reduce the stress that can affect Growers, and their families, dealing with Psa-V.
+Experience to date is that growers who have a clear plan are achieving greater success in managing Psa-V. Also, that having a clear plan is also one of the key things one can do to reduce the stress that can affect growers, and their families, dealing with Psa-V.

-Psa-V Orchard Management Plans are also one of the key tools that enable KVH to address unmanaged and abandoned orchards, to make sure these do not create serious risks that impact other Growers.
+Psa-V Orchard Management Plans are also one of the key tools that enable KVH to address unmanaged and abandoned orchards, to make sure these do not create serious risks that impact other growers.
 Growers who have and implement their Psa-V Orchard Management Plan can be confident they are meeting all NPMP minimum requirements.

 Growers will need to determine the most effective management approach (over and above the minimum requirements), which is best suited to their situation.
 KVH will continue to provide best practice advice, supported by a significant R&D programme, to assist this.
-The intent is to align 'best practice management' with 'best practice for production' as far as possible to keep it simple and keep costs down.
+The intent is to align best practice management with best practice for production as far as possible to keep it simple and keep costs down.

-The NPMP includes a rule that requires every Grower to have, and operate in accordance with, a Psa-V Orchard Management Plan.
+The NPMP includes a rule that requires every grower to have, and operate in accordance with, a Psa-V Orchard Management Plan.
 Specifically, this responsibility falls on the occupier of an orchard first and foremost, but where an occupier cannot be identified or made responsible, that responsibility shifts to the orchard owner.